Rosella: A mock catalogue from the P-Millennium simulation: Introduction

 The ultimate goal of this research is to produce a mock galaxy catalogue that closely mimics data that will be observed in DESI's Bright Galaxy Survey \citep{DESI2016}.
 The Rosella mock catalogue described here uses SHAM to populate the P-Millennium N-body simulation (described in Section~\ref{sec:PMill}) with galaxies.
 Our approach provides rest-frame $r$-band absolute magnitudes and \gr\footnote{We denote absolute magnitudes and colours k-corrected to redshift 0.1 with the superscript \textsuperscript{0.1}.} \ colours assigned with algorithms described in sections~\ref{sec: luminosity algorithm} and~\ref{sec: colour assignment}, as well as positions, velocities, and host dark matter subhalo masses from P-Millennium.
+This work creates absolute magnitudes and colours k-corrected to \zapp 0.1 because this is the redshift used in papers that form the basis of our mock, for instance \citet{Zehavi2011} and \citet{Smith2017}.

+Our method for galaxy colour and luminosity assignment offers novel developments, namely the magnitude depth, volume, scatter, and the inclusion of subhalo history information.
+Rosella's method of including scatter in the luminosity data uniquely conserves the target luminosity function, which enables the assignment of galaxy luminosities as faint as \Mhr $\sim -17.5$.
+We discuss this property in Section~\ref{sec:scatter}.

 While we focused the detailed tuning of the mock presented in this paper on the needs of the DESI Bright Galaxy Survey (BGS), the mock can be used for other low-redshift galaxy surveys that might benefit from a \zapp 0.2 reference mock (e.g. the WAVES\footnote{\url{https://wavesurvey.org/}} survey in 4MOST).
 Furthermore, the method behind Rosella can be used to create galaxy mocks at other redshifts and, with some additional steps, extended into a lightcone mock.
 The method can thus benefit any survey that probes volumes similar to those covered by Rosella (see Section~\ref{sec:PMill} for details).